AsteriskAmpersand/Ice-Stable/README.md

 #### 【 Draw Attack 】 ####
 Forward Smash (aka Forward Slam) will no longer be performed when drawing the weapon while moving.
 Instead, the hunter will now simply perform a draw motion to unsheathe the weapon onto their shoulder.
 The hunter can choose to continue moving, or input an attack during the draw motion.
 This allows hunters to perform any of their normal moves (to play a note they desire) or perform various recitals, greatly enhancing the flexibility of the weapon.

-> Known Issues: The animations and transitions for the new draw animation will not look smooth for the time being.
+> Known Issues: The animations and transitions for the new draw animation is unfinished, and will not look smooth for the time being.
 This will be addressed later.

+#### 【 Melody Changes 】 ####
+- Element Attack Boost S/L:
+  - Element Damage bonus increased to +15%/+20% (up from +8%/+10%).
+- Element Effectiveness Up:
+  - Element Damage bonus changed to +5% (was +5%, +8%, or +10% depending on Element Attack Boost).
+- Earplugs S:
+  - Replaced by Earplugs L
+- Wind Pressure Negated:
+  - Replaced by All Wind Pressure Negated

 #### 【 General Changes 】 ####
 Hunting Horn has a lot of untapped potential, mainly as a result of poor damage tuning across its kit.
 While it has many interesting and unique attacks, most of them are too weak or situational to see much use.
 ICE aims to address these issues in the following ways: